-Jada has used steroid treatment and covered her hair with wigs and headscarves to disguise her condition.
+Jada has used steroid treatment and covered her hair with human hair wigs and headscarves to disguise her condition.
 Then, in 2021, she took the plunge and shaved off her hair to accept her alopecia.
 “It’s been such a freeing [experience].
 I feel so much just lifted off of me.
 It just called me like, ‘The time is now.’”

 In recent years, Olivia has ditched the wig in favour of self-appreciation, and now educates others about alopecia and the impact it can have on your life.

 Long before Nelson made her debut with Little Mix, she experienced hair loss.
 The singer’s alopecia resulted from being stressed at the age of 13.
 “Stress can cause alopecia, and it wasn’t nice,” she said.

 Stress and anxiety-related hair loss is known as telogen effluvium.
 While this type of hair loss is usually temporary, it can cause more emotional trauma, leading to a vicious cycle of hair loss.
 So if you’re worried about your hair loss, make sure to get it checked out with a trichologist.

 Fortunately, Jesy’s incredible hair is back to full strength now — especially since she’s embraced her natural curls.

 Matt Lucas — of Little Britain and Great British Bake Off fame — lost all his hair at the unusually early age of 6 .
 According to his doctors, Matt Lucas’s alopecia was a delayed reaction to the trauma of being knocked down by a car 2 years earlier.
 Trauma is a known trigger for alopecia totalis .